Nittai-ji: Stupa

 The Stupa (奉安塔 Hōan-tō) is an important cultural property designated by Aichi Prefectural Government.
 The tower measures a height of 15m and is made of granite.
 It was designed by Professor Chuta Ito of Tokyo University and is modeled on the Gandhara style.

 In front of the stupa, there is a round pathway for holding the celebratory annual ritual and circumambulation.
 The second story contains the Relic Hall (舍利殿 Shariden).

 Main Hall

 The main hall (本堂 Hondō) is the location of the gold-bronze statue of the Buddha.
-In front of this hall, there is a signature by the current king of Thailand, King Bhumibol Adulyadej, containing the phrase “Sakyamuni Buddha” written in the Thai language.
-On the west side, there is calligraphy written by Mr. Otei Kaneko, which expresses the good friendship between Japan and Thailand.
+In front of this hall, there is a signature by the former king of Thailand, King Bhumibol Adulyadej, containing the phrase “Sakyamuni Buddha” written in the Thai language.
+On the west side, there is calligraphy written by Otei Kaneko, which expresses the good friendship between Japan and Thailand.